alberto56/vagrant-jenkins/README.md

 *A quick, automated way to deploy a Jenkins server tuned specifically for Drupal developers; Uses puppet to configure the server; Can be used with or without vagrant to provision any server (whether or not it's a VM on your local machine).
 The Jenkins server then created will be able to monitor your Drupal sites' code.
 Please see [Dcycle project](http://dcycleproject.org) for some best practices.*

 This is meant to be used with Vagrant and Virtual Box to set up a Jenkins server running on CentOS 6.x.
-This has been tested with Mac OS X as a host machine, but it should be possible to run this on any host system which supports Vagrant, VirtualBox, Puppet and Librarian Puppet.
+This has been tested with Mac OS X as a host machine, but it should be possible to run this on any host system which supports Vagrant, VirtualBox and Puppet.

 For an initial deployment:

  * Install *the latest version* of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on your computer (if your VM fails to boot, especially after upgrading your OS, please upgrade your copy of VirtualBox).
 For more information see [this issue](https://github.com/alberto56/vagrant-jenkins/issues/11).
  * Install Vagrant on your computer
  * Install Puppet on your computer
- * Install Librarian-Puppet on your computer

-Type the following commands, from the root of this directory (`vagrant-jenkins`):
+Type the following command, from the root of this directory (`vagrant-jenkins`):

-    cd manifests
-    librarian-puppet install
-    cd ..
     vagrant up

 You might have to wait for about an hour while all the relevant files are downloaded.
 Once the base box is already installed, it will take less time.